vinc/vinc.cc/src/wisdom/quotes.html.md

 > High winds do not last all morning.
 > Heavy rain does not last all day.
 > Why is this?
 Heaven and earth!
-> If heaven and earth cannot make things eternal,
-> How is it possible for man?
+> If heaven and earth cannot make things eternal, how is it possible for man?

 <!---->